RediSearch/RediSearch/docs/Commands.md

 ### Description

-Return information and statistics on the index.
+Returns information and statistics on the index.
 Returned values include:

 * Number of documents.
 * Number of distinct terms.